sadiyabhokare/2048-game/README.md

-# 🎮 2048 Game — Electron Desktop App
+# 🎮 2048 Game

-A sleek and responsive desktop version of the classic 2048 puzzle game.
-Built using **HTML**, **CSS**, and **JavaScript**, and powered by **Electron.js**.
-Developed with assistance from **Cursor AI**.
+A sleek and responsive desktop version of the classic 2048 puzzle game!
+(Electron Desktop App) Built using **HTML**, **CSS**, and **JavaScript**, and powered by **Electron.js** ⚡.
+Developed with assistance from **Cursor AI** 🤖.

 ---

 ## 🚀 Features

-- Classic 2048 puzzle gameplay
+✨ Classic 2048 puzzle gameplay
-- Score and Best Score tracking with `localStorage`
+📊 Score & Best Score tracking using `localStorage`
-- New Game functionality
+🔁 New Game button to restart anytime
-- Fully responsive grid layout
+📱 Touch-friendly controls for swipe support
-- Packaged as a standalone Windows desktop app
+🖥️ Packaged as a standalone Windows desktop app
-- Touch support for swipes
+🎨 Responsive UI design

 ---